softeng-feup/open-cx-countercode/Development-Report.md

 Description: Providing feedback relative to the preparation thelectures itself the Speaker participated in.

-Preconditions and Postconditions: The lectures must have ended already and the Speaker needs to be able to access the Internet.
+Preconditions and Postconditions: The lectures must have ended already and the Speaker needs to be able to access the Internet and search for the lecture in the website.

 Normal Flow:
-  1. Access the website.
-  2. Search for the lecture you participated in.
-  3. Write your opinion regarding the lecture and its preparation.
+  1. Write your opinion regarding the lecture and its preparation.

 Alternative Flows and Exceptions: There are none.